redox-os/book/src/ch05-03-compiling-program.md

 ## Step Three: Add the program to the redox build

-To be able to access your program from redox, it must be added to the filesystem.
-Open `filesystem.toml` and find the `[packages]` table.
-During the filesystem build, the build system uses cookbook to package all the applicationsin this table, and then installs those packages to the new filesystem.
+To be able to access a program from within Redox, it must be added to the filesystem.
+Open `redox/filesystem.toml` and find the `[packages]` table.
+During the filesystem (re)build, the build system uses cookbook to package all the applicationsin this table, and then installs those packages to the new filesystem.
 Simply add `helloworld = {}` anywhere in this table.

 ```toml